mvolfik/how-to-compile-rust-for-new-OS/README.md

 In rust source: `rustup toolchain link dev-stage1 build/host/stage1`.
 In app: `rustup override set dev-stage1`.

+**Always** build the application with `-Z binary-dep-depinfo` cargo flag.
+(If you have done a build without this, `rm -rf target/`.)
+This ensures that the some information about the exact "binary version" of libstd is encoded somewhere, and if you build a new libstd, the necessary things are recompiled.
+See https://github.com/rust-lang/rust/issues/63012

 TODO: more about linking?

 ### 4. More complete Rust support